spyderkam/Brownian-Motion/README.md

 - `Fx_sim`, `Fy_sim`: Arrays of random forces
 - `xs`, `ys`: Current positions of all beads
 - `end_to_end`: Chain end-to-end distance history
-- `Rg`: Radius of gyration history
+- `Rg2`: Radius of gyration squared history
 - `all_sim_pos`: Complete position history of all beads

 #### Notes